 Take these three steps to help protect your IRS tax refund from poaching.

-January 30 to February 3 marks National Tax Identity theft Awareness Week.
-It’s a good time to focus on tax ID theft, as most Americans gear up to file their 2016 IRS tax returns.
-But what is tax id theft and how can you protect against it?
+January 28 to February 1 marks National Tax Identity theft Awareness Week.
+It’s a good time to focus on tax ID theft, as most Americans gear up to file their 2018 IRS tax returns.
+But what is tax ID theft and how can you protect against it?

 What is tax ID theft?

-Tax identity theft is a threat where someone steals your Social Security number in order to file a false tax return in your name.
+Tax identity theft occurs when someone steals your Social Security number in order to file a false tax return in your name.
 The goal is to get your refund before you even have a chance to file a return.
-You may not even know you’re at risk until you try to file and the IRS tells you a return was already filed.
+You may not even know you’re at risk until you try to file and the IRS tells you a return was already filed in your name.

 3 ways to help keep your refund out of someone else’s hands

-Once you have all of your W2s and 1095s for healthcare, don’t wait!
+Once you have all of your W2s, don’t wait!
 File immediately so you can get your refund and avoid a giant hassle.
+Also, remember your 1095s – they are still required this year.

-#2: Take steps to guard your Social Security number
+#2: Take steps to protect your Social Security number

 Your Social Security number is necessary for a fraudster to use your identity for tax ID theft.
 Taking steps to protect your SSN helps you minimize the risk of tax identity theft (and a host of other problems).